eLearning-BS23/moodle-block_dashboardchart/README.md

 # Custom Block Dashboard Chart

 Dashboard Chart plugin is a block plugin in moodle.
-This Plugin helps to generate different types of charts.
+This Plugin helps to generate different types of charts based on chart value and data limit.

 The custom styling is not functional yet.
 It will be updated shortly.